DoumanAsh/xxhash-rust/README.md

 - SSE2 - widely available, can be safely enabled in 99% of cases.
 Enabled by default in `x86_64` targets.
 - AVX2;

+## Streaming vs One-shot

+For performance reasons one-shot version of algorithm does not re-use streaming version.
+Unless needed, user is advised to use one-shot version which tends to be more optimal.

 ## Version note